 Declared Dividend

 The dividend officially announced by the board of directors.
-Once declared, payment becomes a legal obligation.
+Once declared, payment becomes a legal obligation, signaling management's confidence in the company's financial future.

 📝 Definition